betoolhamad/Using-Slam-map-to-launch-navigation/README.md

 **Note:** The TurtleBot3 Model I was chosen is TurtleBot3 Burger.

 <h2>Run Navigation Node :</h2>
-To launch the navigation node, run this command:
+To launch the navigation node to make robot navigate, run this command:

 ```
 $ export TURTLEBOT3_MODEL=burger